I knew this guy named Paul.

 I have written and produced hundreds of radio spots (maybe thousands, I didn’t count).
 I have also produced hundreds of hours of live radio.
 In more than fifteen years as a radio and television producer, I learned a lot from trial and error.
 I also attended several professional radio advertising courses.

 Producing radio content is similar to producing web content; it’s all about connecting with your audience.
-Creating a strong personal connection is key; this cannot be overstated. …
+Creating a strong personal connection is key; this cannot be overstated.
+If you can connect with someone on a personal level, you will earn their trust. …